ixl55/esp32-Micro-Jammer/README.md

 A program to jam all things that operate at a frequency of 2.4 KHz and cut off and stop their work But it is designed to work with ESP32 C3 to be small in size

+**Note: It can be run on the rest of the esp32.Just make sure that the link works for you**
 # Bonding steps
 <table>
   <thead>